jone3247/MARCELL_WATERCHEM/README.md

 consolidated logger.xlsx - Compiled Raw Data.
 No cleaning.

-01_filled_data.xlsx - Cleaned and Filled Data, needs further QAQC.
+filled_data.xlsx - Cleaned and Filled Data, needs further QAQC.

+manual_na_filled_data.xlsx - Cleaned and Filled Data, also contains NaNs for spikes that could not be removed by the code because they overlapped with manual checks

+final_data.csv - Data published to EDI.